 Chronological survey of mahāmudrā ideas and practices in Indian and Tibetan traditions, including details of meditation techniques and analysis of important questions arising from mahāmudrā discourse.
-Similar to Jackson 2005 in structure, but more detailed.
+Similar to Jackson 2016 in structure, but less detailed.

 A bibliographical essay that surveys Western-language scholarship on mahāmudrā from the mid-19th century to 2010, bracketed by an initial discussion of the appeal of mahāmudrā to Western scholars and practitioners and a concluding set of suggestions about future directions for research.

 Jackson, Roger R. “Mahāmudrā in India and Tibet.”
-Oxford Research Encyclopedia of Buddhism Online.
+In Oxford Research Encyclopedias in Religion.
 New York: Oxford University, 2016.

 Jamgön Kongtrul.
 The Treasury of Knowledge: Book 8, Part 4, Esoteric Instructions.
 Translated by Sarah Harding.
 Ithaca, NY: Snow Lion, 2007.